ThatEuler/encounter_notes/Mogu'shan Vaults/Feng the Accursed.md

 ## Stage 2 - Spirit of the Spear - Southeast statue

+- Tank swap at 2 stacks of Flame Spear - 116942.
 - Ranged and healers stand in the middle of the area.
 Same place as stage 1.
+Melee stand on the far side of the Wildfire drop spot.
+Tank close to the drop spot.
 - If you are the target is Wildfire Spark, run out to the side of the area.
 Pick a spot and put up a raid marker.
 Let the Wildfire start, then run back.
 - Put down the barrier when he channels draw flame.
 The barrier should be in between the boss and the wildfires.
-- Draw flame is channeled.
-Try to interrupt it with Shroud of Reversal.
+The tank is standing there already.
+Do it on the second draw flame.

 ## Stage 3 - Spirit of the Staff - Southwest statue

-- Tank swap at 2 stacks of Arcane Shock
+- Tank swap at 2 stacks of Arcane Shock - 131790.
 - If you get targeted with Arcane Resonance (purple circle) run out of the group asap.
+- Use the shield to counter the first cast of Arcane Storm.
+We didn't do this.
+Arcane Storm easy to heal through.
+But we can consider trying this.
+Its probably needed for heroic.
+The problem here is that if Arcane Resonance goes off while we're stacked, its a wipe.
+Need to pre-spread.
 - Stay in a loose stack around the boss.
 Arcane Storm does more damage the further people are from the boss, so stack close.
 But keep a loose stack so that slow exit from Arcane Resonance hurts fewer people.

-# Spirit of the Shield - Northwest statue
+## Spirit of the Shield - Northwest statue

 Heroic Only